Many or all companies we feature compensate us. Compensation and editorial

 Because of your HELOC’s variable rate, there may be times when your new interest rate is higher than your mortgage rate.
 There’s no real way to predict that ahead of time; it’s simply a risk you take when you open a HELOC.

 Mortgage interest is tax-deductible, but that’s not always the case for HELOC interest.
-Whether you qualify for a tax deduction for your HELOC interest depends on when you opened the HELOC and how you used the funds.
+Whether you qualify for a tax deduction for your HELOC interest depends on when you opened the HELOC, how you used the funds, and whether you itemize your deductions when you file your taxes.

 The relative benefits and drawbacks of using your HELOC to pay off your mortgage depend almost entirely on your HELOC rate and repayment habits.
 These strategies can help you combat any potential volatility:

-• Pick a HELOC with a fixed rate: Not all have variable interest rates.
-If you want to hedge your bets against a possible rate increase, choose a lender (like Figure) that offers fixed-rate HELOCs.
+Not all have variable interest rates.
+If you want to hedge your bets against a possible rate increase, choose a lender (such as Figure) that offers fixed-rate HELOCs.
 Depending on the overall interest rate environment, your starting rate may be higher than a variable-rate HELOC, but you’ll have peace of mind.

-• Pay off your HELOC balance as soon as possible: Rather than just paying interest during your draw period, pay as much as possible toward your balance each month.
+Instead of paying interest during your draw period, pay as much as possible toward your monthly balance.
 The sooner you pay off your borrowed home equity, the less you’ll pay in interest, and the earlier you’ll get out of debt.

 Will I pay off my mortgage faster with a HELOC?